gdha/www.it3.be/_posts/2019-01-09-change-uuid-on-xfs-filesystem.md

     /dev/nvme4n1p2: UUID="287d622b-f7d2-4ef8-a266-25522426ca84" TYPE="xfs" PARTUUID="a34cf35b-104d-49b0-ae11-f664a286af07"
     # mount -t xfs /dev/nvme4n1p2 /mnt

-Finallly, we can start digging into the content of the device mount on `/mnt` and do whatever was required.
+Finally, we can start digging into the content of the device mount on `/mnt` and do whatever was required.
-Perhaps, one note if this device will be moved back to the original EC2 instance do not forget to updat the `/mnt/etc/fstab` file with the updated UUID of this modified boot device.
+Perhaps, one note if this device will be moved back to the original EC2 instance do not forget to update the `/mnt/etc/fstab` file with the updated UUID of this modified boot device.

-Hope you enjoyed this artice.
+Hope you enjoyed this article. regards, Gratien
-regards, Gratien